-{ }For the rest of the paper, we shall call Algorithm~\ref{alg:rada-fista} as ``Rada-FISTA''.
-Below we provide some discussions: \begin{itemize} \item Compared to $\alpha$-FISTA, the main difference of Rada-FISTA is the restarting step which is originally proposed in \cite{o2012adaptive}.
-Such a strategy can successfully avoid the oscillatory behaviour of $\Phi(\xk) - \Phi(\xsol)$; \item We provide two different option for the restarting step.
-For both options, once restarts, we reset $\yk$ as in~\cite{o2012adaptive}.
+{ }For the rest of the paper, we shall refer to Algorithm~\ref{alg:rada-fista} as ``Rada-FISTA''.
+Below, we provide some discussions: \begin{itemize} \item Compared to $\alpha$-FISTA, the main difference of Rada-FISTA is the restarting step which is originally proposed in \cite{o2012adaptive}.
+Such a strategy can successfully avoid the oscillatory behavior of $\Phi(\xk) - \Phi(\xsol)$. \item We provide two different options for the restarting step.
+In both options, we reset $\yk$ as in~\cite{o2012adaptive}.
 Meanwhile, we also rescale the value of $r$ by a factor $\xi$ which is strictly smaller than $1$.
-The purpose of rescaling is to approximate the optimal choice of $r$ in \eqref{eq:opt-r}; \item The difference between the two options is that $\tk$ is not reset to $1$ in ``Option I''.
+The purpose of rescaling is to approximate the optimal choice of $r$ in \eqref{eq:opt-r}. \item The difference between the two options is that $\tk$ is not reset to $1$ in ``Option I''.
 Doing so, ``Option I'' will restart for more times than ``Option II'', however it will achieve faster practical performance; see Section~\ref{sec:experiment} the numerical experiments.
 It is worth noting that, for the restarting FISTA of \cite{o2012adaptive}, removing resetting $\tk$ could also lead to an acceleration.

-\end{itemize} We provide a very simple way on how to choose parameter~$\xi$: let $k$ be the iteration number when the criterion $(\yk - \xkp)^T(\xkp-\xk) \geq 0$ is triggered for the first time, we then have the corresponding $\ak$, let $m > 1$ be some large enough constant, then one can simply set $\xi = \sqrt[m]{\ak}$.